 In automatic bandwidth control mode (AUTO = 1), the lock detector automatically switches between acquisition and tracking modes.
 Automatic bandwidth control mode also is used to determine when the PLL clock (PLLCLK) is safe to use as the source for the system and core clocks.
 If PLL LOCK interrupt requests are enabled, the software can wait for an interrupt request and then check the LOCK bit.
 If CPU interrupts are disabled, software can poll the LOCK bit continuously (during PLL start-up, usually) or at periodic intervals.
-In either case, only when the LOCK bit is set, is the PLLCLK clock safe to use as the source for the system and core clocks and the LOCK bit is clear, the PLL has suffered a severe noise hit and the software must take appropriate action, depending on the application.
+In either case, only when the LOCK bit is set, is the PLLCLK clock safe to use as the source for the system and core clocks.
+If the PLL is selected as the source for the system and core clocks and the LOCK bit is clear, the PLL has suffered a severe noise hit and the software must take appropriate action, depending on the application.